seedcase-project/seedcase-website/design/decisions/why-license/index.md

 work on our code and how it can be used.

 The primary license is the one that governs how our code can be used, modified, and shared, which is described more below.
-It is debated whether an open source project should employ either a Contributor License Agreement (CLA), a Developer Certificate of Origin (DCO), or neither of those, which we discussion below as well.
+For managing copyright of contributed code from users who are external to the project, agreements could include either a Contributor License Agreement (CLA), a Developer Certificate of Origin (DCO), or neither of those, which we discussion below as well.

 ### Software license